KyleKing/mdformat-front-matters/tests/format/fixtures/front_matters.md

 # Content
 .
 ---
-description: |
-  This is a multiline string
+description: 'This is a multiline string

   that spans multiple lines

   and preserves formatting

-script: >
-  This is a folded string
-  that will be concatenated
-  into a single line
-literal: |-
+  '
-  Line one
+literal: 'Line one

   Line two

-  Line three
+  Line three'
+script: 'This is a folded string that will be concatenated into a single line

+  '
 ---

 # Content